parcheesime/site-sensei/README.md

-WEB PAGE GRADER

-Web page grader purpose is to help students self assess their html projects before turning them in for grading.

-Web page grader uses packages like beautiful soup to scrape their pages and counts frequencies of various html tags, checks for additional web pages, broken links and existence of some CSS code.

-User inputs url
-User gets back a web page with the following results:

-* url status
-* what tags are present and missing
+Web Page Grader
+Purpose: The Web Page Grader is designed to assist students in self-assessing their HTML and CSS projects before submission.
+This tool aims to provide immediate feedback, helping students improve and refine their web development skills.

+Functionality: Utilizing packages like Beautiful Soup, the Web Page Grader evaluates the submitted web pages by:

+Checking URL accessibility.
+Analyzing the use and frequency of various HTML tags.
+Identifying missing or unused tags.
-* how many times they used the class attribute
+Reviewing the usage of the class attribute throughout the document.
-* status of links on page or if links are missing
+Verifying the status of embedded links and detecting any broken or missing links.

-All of these messages will print out on a webpage
+How It Works:

-Students will be able to run the program on their local computer.
+Students input the URL of their web project.
+The system processes the webpage and generates a report which includes:
+URL status.
+Comprehensive lists of present and absent HTML tags.
+Count of class attribute usages.
+Status of all links on the page, highlighting any issues.
+Output: The results are displayed on a user-friendly web page, allowing students to easily understand and act on the feedback provided.

+Local Usage: Students can run the Web Page Grader directly on their local machines, ensuring a convenient and secure way to check their work as they develop their projects.